speters/rs109m/README.md

 When supplying an "update" command without actually delivering any data, there seems to be a glitch leading to contents from an unknown memory region being stored in config space.
 This can be restored by simply copying default memory contents (0xff length) again.

+It looks like the battery voltage is sent as 1/10V in place of the Reference A value.

 ## Hardware

 Buoy is built around Si4463 radio.